Chewrs/py_ox-game/README.md

-# py_ox-game
+# tic tac toe
-this is the simple ox game writen in python
+this is the simple tic tac toe game writen in python
 ## installation
 1. Open the Terminal